Methodology: How the data was collected

-EDF and Google Earth Outreach, along with researchers at Colorado State University, spent two years developing and testing these systems, proving that we could deliver accurate results in real-world conditions.
+EDF and Google Earth Outreach, along with researchers at Colorado State University, spent several years developing and testing these systems, proving that we could deliver accurate results in real-world conditions.

 This study uses two different sets of vehicles, each with different instrument packages: one vehicle, based at Colorado State University, used for experiments and intensive local monitoring; and another set of Google Street View vehicles that are deployed to cities around the country.
 All of the data for the maps is generated by the Google vehicles.The research vehicle

 The CSU research vehicle measures methane concentrations with a LiCor 7700 methane analyzer.
 The analyzer is an open-path design that measures methane in the air as it passes through the analyzer space.
 GPS location is determined with a Hemispheres A100 GPS with precision of 24 inches.
 Wind speed and direction is measured with a Gill WindMaster sonic anemometer and location with a Hemispheres GPS unit.